Trading Bots

 2. Calculate optimal spending for equal rON and rOFF quantities

-3. Buy rON from Balancer using calculated amount
+3. Buy rON from Balancer using the calculated amount

-4. Buy rOFF from Balancer using calculated amount
+4. Buy rOFF from Balancer using the calculated amount

 5. Redeem equal amounts of rON + rOFF for underlying (1:1)